 3 Firefighting Foams

-The PFAS Team developed a training module video with content related to this section, it is the Aqueous Film-Forming Foam video.
+The PFAS Team developed an Aqueous Film-Forming Foam training video with content related to this section.

 The purpose of this section is to assist aqueous film-forming foam (AFFF) users (first responders, regulators, environmental managers and environmental professionals) who manage AFFF releases.
 The section includes information about various aspects of using firefighting foams.

 It should be noted that the priority of firefighters and first responders is to protect life and property.
 The information provided supports decision-making about firefighting using AFFF so that potential impacts to the environment can be minimized and mitigated once the fire emergency is ended, or at such time that sufficient resources are deployed to the scene to both handle the fire emergency and mitigate the environmental risks posed by AFFF use.
 Figure 3-1 illustrates the life cycle considerations of AFFF.
-The considerations are discussed in sections 3.3 to 3.8.
+The considerations are discussed in subsequent sections.